 Upcoming Classes and Events

-• Sip and Knit or Crochet
+• Social Knit or Crochet

 Join us at The Knitters Studio for our weekly social knit and crochet times!
 Bring your current project or shop for a new one and enjoy a fun evening or morning creating with fellow fiber enthusiasts.